Stormlv3/ID623001-introduction-to-algorithmic-problem-solving/03-procedural-generation/lecture-notes/02-maze-algorithms-part-2.md

     - Add a `MeshRenderer` component.
 This is responsible for assigning a material to our mesh so that we can actually see it.
     - Assign a material to that `MeshRenderer`.
 The material we are going to use can be found in the project and is called "wall-mat".

-You may also like to temporarily place a camera in your scene.
+> Tip: You may also like to temporarily place a camera in your scene.
 Remember to remove it later once we get to the first person character implementation.

 If you managed to get this working, and you assigned your maze generator component to a game object in the scene, you should see a new `GameObject` get created when you run your game.
 This game object should appear as a flat one-sided wall with a dark brown material on it.

-# Task 2: Transformations
+## Task 2: Transformations

 This quad is neat, but you can imagine how difficult it would be to calculate each vertex of our maze, and connect them all up, making sure that the triangles are all correct.

-Thankfully, we can transform quads just like we would move, rotate and scale an object in the editor.
+Thankfully, we can **transform** quads just like we would move, rotate and scale an object in the editor.
 We'll be able to make many copies of this quad, all transformed differently to create our maze.

 The best way to do this is with a Translation, Rotation and Scale **Matrix**, or in Unity terms: `Matrix4x4TRS`.
 We can define a `Matrix4x4TRS` as though it were a transformation we were going to make to a game object in the Unity editor, then apply it to all the vertices in our mesh with the `.MultiplyPoint3x4` method.
 Here's an example: